-By Chuck Lanehart and Fred Stangl
+By Chuck Lanehart and Fred Stangl, Attorneys at Law

-1. CHOOSING YOUR ATTORNEY Like choosing a surgeon, choosing an attorney is a very important decision.
+Like choosing a surgeon, choosing an attorney is a very important decision.
 Friends or relatives may be able to refer you to a good attorney, and you may wish to visit with several attorneys before making your choice.
 Keep in mind that criminal law is a special field of law, and an attorney who specializes in this particular field will probably be your best choice.
 A lawyer who is “board certified in criminal law” means he or she has received special certification by the State Bar of Texas – Texas Board of Legal Specialization regarding the practice of criminal law.
 This certification is earned by acquiring additional education and training in the specific area of criminal law.

-2. PROMISES AND GUARANTEES Any doctor, stockbroker, or school teacher who guarantees positive results is not being completely honest with you.
+Any doctor, stockbroker, or school teacher who guarantees positive results is not being completely honest with you.
 Professionals, including attorneys, develop reputations for producing positive results, but sometimes other factors result in negative outcomes.
 Positive results cannot be guaranteed.
 Hiring a lawyer is quite different from buying a used car.
 Your attorney simply cannot honestly guarantee the result of your case.

-3. YOUR AGREEMENT WITH YOUR LAWYER You and your attorney should reduce to writing your agreement concerning the services to be rendered and the cost of those services.
+You and your attorney should reduce to writing your agreement concerning the services to be rendered and the cost of those services.
 Many criminal cases are handled on a “lump sum” fee basis, but you may wish to agree on a per-hour or per-day fee schedule.
 One typical agreement is a certain lump-sum fee if the case is resolved without a trial, plus a certain lump-sum fee (or minimum fee per day) for a trial.
 In addition to your attorney’s fee, there are many expenses associated with a criminal case, and your attorney should be able to estimate those expenses.
 Some criminal cases are inadequately funded, which can result in negative outcomes.
 Make sure your case is adequately funded.

-4. THE ATTORNEY-CLIENT RELATIONSHIP Your attorney shall not disclose to any other person any confidential communication between you and your attorney.
+Your attorney shall not disclose to any other person any confidential communication between you and your attorney.
 This legal requirement is designed to foster honesty and trust between lawyer and client.
 Your attorney will be able to act in your best interests only if he or she knows the entire truth about you and your case.
 Knowing the entire truth does not mean that your attorney must divulge the entire truth, however, unless it is with your consent and in your best interest.
 Many people may want to know about you and your case, including the prosecution, the media, your employer and your family.
 Your attorney will not answer any questions about you or your case unless you authorize it first.
 Therefore, do not expect your attorney to return telephone calls to reporters, bosses, distant cousins or even spouses unless you authorize the communication first.
 Your attorney is ethically-bound to communicate with you, but sometimes he will not be available because of conflicting obligations.
 In those instances, your attorney will designate his secretary, legal assistant or another person in his office to attempt to help you.
 If that person cannot help, your attorney will return your call in a timely fashion.
 If your call is not returned in a timely fashion, you should complain to the State Bar of Texas at 1-800-932-1900 and find another lawyer.

-5. GETTING STARTED Your attorney will formally notify the Court and the prosecution of his representation, as well as your bail bondsman, if any.
+Your attorney will formally notify the Court and the prosecution of his representation, as well as your bail bondsman, if any.
 He will then informally request “discovery” from the prosecutor.
 Discovery is the evidence against you from the prosecution’s files.
 The prosecution is also ethically required to disclose any exculpatory or mitigating evidence.
 Someone from your attorney’s office will also interview any available witnesses and collect any documents or physical evidence which may aid your defense.

-6. EVALUATING THE CASE In most jurisdictions, the prosecutor usually provides discovery within a week or two after request.
+In most jurisdictions, the prosecutor usually provides discovery within a week or two after request.
 It is not unusual, however, for the prosecution to withhold certain items from the defense, such as witness statements and affidavits.
 After review of the prosecution’s discovery and other evidence obtained in the initial investigation, your attorney should be able to give you a preliminary opinion concerning the strength of the case against you, your possible defenses and suggestions concerning trial strategy.
 One important early decision is whether to seek a speedy trial, mount an immediate, pro-active, aggressive defense; or, to attempt to delay the case.
 Your attorney will explain the positives and negatives to each strategy, which depends on the nature of the case.

-7. TIME CONSIDERATIONS Although every criminal defendant is guaranteed the right to a speedy trial by the U.S. Constitution, a quick resolution in a criminal case may often favor the prosecution.
+Although every criminal defendant is guaranteed the right to a speedy trial by the U.S. Constitution, a quick resolution in a criminal case may often favor the prosecution.
 Most cases take at least six to eight months to be completed.
 Some complex cases can take much longer to complete.
 Time considerations also may differ depending on the jurisdiction, judge and prosecutor involved.
 Your attorney can give you an estimate of the time your case will take to complete.

-8. BASIC STEPS IN A CRIMINAL CASE Each jurisdiction or county handles criminal procedures differently.
+Each jurisdiction or county handles criminal procedures differently.
 Your case will travel through a series of steps, which may differ depending on the type of crime you are charged with and the court in which your case has been filed.
 The basic steps are as follows:

 a.
 Arraignment is a defendant’s initial appearance before the judge.
 The judge reads the charge to the defendant, and the defendant enters a plea of Not Guilty.
 (Even if you feel you are guilty of the offense charged, you should enter a plea of Not Guilty at the time of arraignment.
 You may always change your plea after consulting with your attorney.
 A plea of Not Guilty can never be used against you in court proceedings.)
 If a defendant has hired an attorney, a written Waiver of Arraignment may be signed by both the attorney and defendant and filed with the court, and the defendant will not be required to attend the arraignment.